hwayne/learntla-v2/docs/topics/tips.rst

   ====
   \* bottom area

 Everything in the top space and the bottom space is ignored.
-I like to use the bottom area as a "scratch space" and put various TLA+ code there.
+I like using the bottom area as a "scratch space" and put various TLA+ code there.
 I use the top area to write more about the problem domain and requirements we're trying to model, as well as information about the spec itself.

 More recently I've been experimenting with putting configuration data in the top area, which I then target with scripts.
 I used that to generate a lot of the `spec diffs <https://github.com/hwayne/learntla-v2/tree/master/raw-specs>`__ for this guide.